At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

-where the equality holds almost surely.
-As we prove in Proposition \ref{Existence_Prop_MinimalityForCommonNoise}, this constraint amounts to only considering c\`adl\`ag solutions and always selecting the minimal jump size satisfying the requirement \eqref{eq:jump_size}.
-In the special case $\rho=0$, the constraints \eqref{eq:jump_size} and \eqref{eq:BU_PhysicalCondition} are of course deterministic, with ${\nu}_{t}=\mathbb{P}(X_{t}\in \cdot \, , \, t<\tau)$, and we note that they correspond to the notion of a `physical solution' first introduced in \cite{DIRT_AAP} (see \cite{hambly_ledger_sojmark_2018} for a treatment closer to the present one, and see also \cite{nadtochiy_shkolnikov_2017}).
-A simple illustration of these constraints, for the case $\rho=0$, can be found in \cite[Fig.~2.1]{hambly_ledger_sojmark_2018}.
-In Section 3, the solutions to \eqref{MV} that arise as limit points of the motivating particle system are shown to satisfy the minimality constraint \eqref{eq:BU_PhysicalCondition}.
+and we stress that they correspond precisely to the notion of a `physical solution' first introduced in \cite{DIRT_AAP} (see \cite{hambly_ledger_sojmark_2018} for a treatment closer to the present one, and see also \cite{nadtochiy_shkolnikov_2017} for a slightly different setup).
+A simple pictorial illustration of these constraints, focused on the special case $\rho=0$, can be found in \cite[Fig.~2.1]{hambly_ledger_sojmark_2018}.
+Crucially, we mention here that, in Section 3, the solutions arising as limit points of the motivating particle system will be shown to satisfy the minimality constraint \eqref{eq:BU_PhysicalCondition}.